-For many of us, mobility scooters and powered wheelchairs are lifelines—so we all know it’s vital to keep them in good condition and have reliable help on hand to get you back on your way should your device need a repair!
-With expert insight from those who know the vehicles best, here’s a three-point plan for keeping your Motability Scheme vehicle in full working order, and what to expect should it need a repair.
+For many of us, mobility scooters and powered wheelchairs are lifelines—so we all know it’s vital to keep them in good condition and have reliable help on hand to get you back on your way should they need a repair!
+With expert insight from those who know the vehicles best, here’s a three-point plan for keeping your Motability Scheme product in full working order, and what to expect should it need a repair.

 Step 1.
 Keeping your vehicle in good condition

 Tracy Simmons of Parkgate Mobility, a dealership who supply and service Motability Scheme products, says that treating your vehicle with care is crucial.

 “Your Motability Scheme dealer will tell you how to store your specific product, but generally it’s best to find somewhere secure and dry, preferably indoors or at least under a waterproof cover.
 And they’ll teach you how to charge it correctly and how to look after it.

 “If you stick to all these things from the outset, before you even start using your vehicle, you’ll cut out 90% of the problems we routinely see further down the line and you’re less likely to need repair services.”

 Step 2.
 The most common issues